Workplace fire safety tips

 Evaluate and reduce risks

-Removing fire hazards in the workplace is easier said than done, but preventative action can be taken.
+Removing fire hazards isn’t always easy, but there are preventative steps you can take.
 Make sure not to use any damaged electrical cords or tools and to not overload circuits.
 Equipment maintenance and safe chemical usage and storage are also important factors in preventing fire hazards.
 Keeping your work area clean from dust and debris may sound like basic housekeeping, but as we can see from the Imperial Sugar Company dust explosion, keeping dust from building up in the workplace can be a matter of life and death.

 Use PPE when in contact with fire hazards such as but not limited to flame-resistant gloves, jackets, and pants.
-OSHA states that if fire hazards are present, or likely to be present in the workplace the employer will have each affected employee use the types of PPE that will protect the affected employee from the hazards identified in the hazard assessment.
+OSHA states that if fire hazards are present or likely to be present, employers should provide workers with the proper PPE.

 Prepare an emergency plan and provide training